webex/webex-js-sdk/documentation/ciscospark.md

     /*
       The following is a naive example of how to log in a user.
 Note that login should probably require a user action, otherwise errors can lead you into an infinite redirect loop.

       This will direct the user agent to the Cisco login page.
-Once the user logs in, they'll be redirected back to your app and the SDK will handle parsing the URL.
+Once the user logs in, they'll be redirected back to your app and the sdk will handle parsing the url.
     */
     ciscospark.authorization.initiateLogin();
   }